JMG1/NiCr/Workbench/README.md

 ## NiCr: FreeCAD Workbench

 This is a dedicated FreeCAD workbench to create and simulate toolpaths('wirepaths') for the NiCr machine.
-At the moment it is in heavy development.
+At the moment it is in heavy development and its functionality may be broken from time to time.

 ####Workbench demo videos: